-Here is what Snowbum recommends.
-NOTE that you do NOT have to remove the rotor!!
-You do NOT have to unsolder any stator wires!!
+Below is what Snowbum recommends.
+NOTE that you do NOT have to remove the rotor!
+You do NOT have to unsolder any stator wires!

-1. Unplug all wires at the alternator.
-They are push on/pull off types.
+1. Unplug all wires at the alternator, all are push on/pull off types.
 Take note of any that are not fitting tightly or are overheated, and fix these problems before reassembly, by cleaning with a fine-tipped tool of some sort and squeezing the female connector parts slightly.
 Failure to ensure clean and tight connections will result in them overheating, and likely lower electricity output.

 2. NOTE the rotational position of the brush holder and other wires ...you will be removing and replacing the alternator stator/cover/wires as one assembly, back into the same position upon reassembly.
 If you try to use a wrong position of rotation, the three screws will line up OK, but the wires won't.
-Of the THREE stator connection wires right next to each other, their order is UNimportant (some have individual separate wires, other years/models have one plug).
+Of the THREE stator connection wires right next to each other, their order is NOT important (some have individual separate wires, other years/models have one plug).
 Do NOT mix up the two rotor wires.
 D- is ALWAYS BROWN.

-3. Remove the THREE long screws holding the alternator case to the timing chest.
-NOTE that when reassembling, those screws should be equally tightened and only moderately tightened, in back and forth patterns.
-NO need to be more than lightly tightened.
+3. Remove the THREE long screws holding the alternator case to the timing chest. when reassembling, those screws should be equally but only moderately tightened, in back and forth patterns.
+NO need to be strongly tightened.

 4. Remove the entire stator assembly as a unit.
 NO UNSOLDERING.
 Avoid any damage to the brush holder.
 NOTE that the brushes might get hung up on the slip rings area during stator assembly removal, so go at this stator removal SLOWLY, bit by bit, while keeping an eye on the brushes.
 If the brushes hang up, the brush AND/OR white holder can be broken by further prying.
 Pull up on a brush wire as needed, while slowly removing the stator assembly.
 To avoid breaking the brushes and brush holder during re-installation later, the brushes MUST, AGAIN, be lifted away from the rotor slip rings AS you install the case/stator.
 You do this one brush at a time, during refitting.
 DO NOT forget this!

 6. For SOME brush holders, you need to remove the inside nuts to remove the holder for soldering, on other holders this is not necessary.
 The nuts holding the brush holder to the case are thin, and you may have to improvise a nut-driver.
-I use a SpinTite, with the end ground flat to avoid any internal taper.
+I use a SpinTite, with the end ground flat to avoid any tool internal taper.
 A SpinTite is simply a brand name of a tubular wrench.
-A thin socket, its end suitably ground flat to avoid the internal taper, on your grinder or sander, will also work fine (I modify them on my lathe).
+A thin socket, its end suitably ground flat to remove its internal taper, on your grinder or sander or lath, will also work fine.

 8. NOTE!
-It is altogether too easy, many have been fooled...to forget that one of the brushes is an electrically hot brush & the other one is grounded.
-IF you have to remove the brush holder, do not fail to note where the washers are located, & how assembled.
-Failure to reinstall the insulating washers at the proper places, in the proper order, with any washer ridges in proper position, can result in NO charging!
+It is altogether too easy ...to forget that one of the brushes is an electrically hot brush & the other one is grounded.
+If you have to remove the brush holder, do not fail to note where the washers are located, & how assembled.
+Failure to reinstall the insulating washers at the proper places, in the proper order, with any washer ridges in proper position, can result in no charging.
 There are markings on the stator housing.
 The D- marking is the grounded brush, and the BROWN wire connects there.
 Df is the ELECTRICALLY INSULATED brush.
 You will probably find the Df brush wire to be blue/black.
 Late model covers are less ambiguous, and the grounding post side is part of the casting.

-10. Be very careful on points models (up to 1978), that the outer cover fits properly to the rubber grommet located at the left side of the points cavity, as you face from the front.
-ADDITIONALLY, BE CAREFUL: Many a person has crushed the points wire, & had a no-start condition immediately, or much later.
+10. Be careful on points models (up to 1978), that the large aluminum outer cover fits properly to the rubber grommet located at the left side of the points cavity, as you face from the front.
+ALSO BE CAREFUL: Many a person has crushed the points wire, & had a no-start condition immediately, or much later.

-Go for a 'round the World ride ...maybe 30Kmi??....then inspect the brushes again!
+Go for a 'round the World ride ...maybe 30Kmi? ...then inspect the brushes again.
 You might check the charging voltage every year or sooner.
+14.2 is nice.